astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus-fall25.md

 | **Technical Growth Synthesis** | 5% | Comprehensive self-reflection growth portfolio integrated with Final Project submission (.md or PDF in project repo). |
 | **Participation & Engagement** | 10% | Active contribution in lectures, lab activities, and peer collaboration (includes Project 0 completion). |

 **Initial Course Reflection & Setup (Project 0)** must be completed on Canvas by Thursday, August 28 at 11:59 PM PT.
-This assignment ensures all students have reviewed course policies and logistics, set up their Python development environment with a Git account tied to their SDSU email address, and completed an initial reflection on their learning goals and Python experience.
+This assignment ensures all students have reviewed the course policies and logistics, set up their Python development environment with a Git account tied to their SDSU email address, and completed an initial reflection/survey on their learning goals and prior Python experience.
 This ensures students come to the first class prepared for hands-on Python activities. **Note:** Project 0 is the only assignment submitted via Canvas and counts toward your Participation grade.

 ### Short Projects & Growth Memos (60% of course grade combined)